huimiu/huimiu/README.md

 - 🥑 I’m a Software Engineer in Microsoft.
 - 🔭 I’m currently working on Teams Toolkit, M365, MS Azure.
 - 🌱 I’m currently learning Microsoft Identity, AI.
-- 👯 I’m looking to
-- 🤔 I’m looking for help with
-- 💬 Ask me about
 - 📫 How to reach me
 - 😄 Fun fact
 - 📰 Read my blogs at